Skip to Content

 Capgemini-colleagues-pledge-to-Restore-Our-Earth

-Capgemini colleagues pledge to Restore Our Earth
+Capgemini colleagues pledge to restore our earth

 Restore Our Earth – the theme for Earth Day 2021 – focuses on how green technology and innovative thinking can help restore the world’s ecosystem.
 At Capgemini, our Business Services colleagues have pledged to help this initiative in a variety of ways.